stashed/postgres/docs/postgres.md

 ### Backup

 We have to create a `BackupConfiguration` targeting respective AppBinding crd of our desired database.
-Then Stash will create a CronJob to periodically backup the database.
+Stash will create a CronJob to periodically backup the database.

 **Create BackupConfiguration:**